Olivia Wilde ‘upset’ after oral sex scene cut from Don’t Worry Darling trailer

 Fans went into a frenzy over the first trailer for Olivia Wilde’s forthcoming psychological thriller Don’t Worry Darling, starring Harry Styles and Florence Pugh as married couple Alice and Jack.

-Viewers were particularly enraptured by a brief, racy glimpse at Styles’ character performing oral sex on Pugh’s.
+Viewers were particularly enraptured by a brief, racy glimpse at Jack performing oral sex on Alice.

 However, in a new interview with Associated Press, Wilde has claimed that the trailer originally included more of the provocative scene, but was cut down by the audience rating board.